 Tour starts at the Rudolfinum and ends at the Old Town Square.

-From as early as the 10th century, Jews began to settle in Prague and by 1254, following a series of devastating pogroms, the minority group found themselves rounded up and confined to the small ghetto of Josefov.
+From as early as the 10th century, Jews began to settle in Prague.
+By 1254, following a series of devastating pogroms, the minority group found themselves rounded up and confined to the small ghetto of Josefov.
 They were not allowed out until 1848.
-Through the ages, Josefov continued to be a stage for brutal anti-Semitic uprisings, not least, the 1389 Easter Sunday massacre in which 1,500 Jews were murdered.
+Josefov continued to be a stage for brutal anti-Semitic uprisings through the ages, not least the 1389 Easter Sunday massacre in which 1,500 Jews were murdered.